ajmorton/advent_of_code/2019-rust2024/Thoughts.md

 ## Day 13: Care Package
 Yeah this is cool.
 I wonder who wrote a fully fledged brick breaker game in IntCode of all things?
 Hope they had a an interpreter.

+## Day 14: Space Stoichiometry
+I did **not** vibe with this at all.
+Even the string parsing gave me a headache.
+Part 2 still needs a proper solution.
+It was solved by a manual binary search with a bunch of guesses and printlns.
+The current time of 40µs isn't accurate but it'll still be under a millisecond provided I can binary search part 2 in under 25 attempts.